Neck Pain

 Why does my neck still hurt after seeing other chiropractors?

-Because the neck is usually a compensation area, not the source.
-If care only addresses where it hurts, the underlying forward vertebra driving the compensation is still there — so the pain returns.
+Because the neck is almost always a compensation area, not the source.
+If care only addresses where it hurts, the underlying forward vertebra driving the compensation is still there, so the pain returns.
 Dr. Kim's approach finds and corrects that cause.

 Do you have to crack my neck?